sebasttti/webServiceExcel/README.md

 # webServiceExcel
-Basic Macro that requests infor from Internet
+Basic Macro that requests info from Internet